deltachat/deltachat-pages/_posts/2024-11-17-webxdc-realtime.md

 [webxdc realtime API](https://webxdc.org/docs/spec/joinRealtimeChannel.html)
 which establishes a private P2P network between all users of a chat-shared app.
-Web apps can now ["join" a realtime channel](https://webxdc.org/docs/spec/joinRealtimeChannel.html) to instruct their hosting messenger to establish ephemeral data channels with any other active other user of an app.
+Web apps can now ["join" a realtime channel](https://webxdc.org/docs/spec/joinRealtimeChannel.html) to instruct their hosting messenger to establish ephemeral data channels with any other active user of an app.

 To implement webxdc realtime channels,
-Delta Chat uses the [Iroh P2P Networking library](https://iroh.computer), driven by an experienced developer team with whom we enjoy collaboration;
+Delta Chat uses the [Iroh P2P Networking library](https://iroh.computer), driven by an experienced developer team with which we greatly enjoy collaboration;
 big shoutout as they are also behind the multi-device setup of Delta Chat! 💜

 The new webxdc realtime API is not only easier to use than the classic